top of page

 Welcome.

-Patient Voice Aotearoa and Medicines New Zealand seek your participation in the Valuing Life - Medicines Access Summit which will be held at The Grand Hall in the Parliament Buildings.
-The Summit will be hosted by The Honourable David Seymour, Associate Minister of Health.
+Patient Voice Aotearoa and Medicines New Zealand invite your participation at the Valuing Life - Medicines Access Summit 2025 which will be held at Parliament Buildings, Wellington.
+The Summit will be hosted by The Honourable David Seymour, Deputy Prime Minister and Associate Minister of Health (Pharmac).

-Join us for high-level discussions among a diverse range of stakeholders' participants, including local and international clinical and health technology assessment experts, speakers, patient advocates, industry, government, and MPs, providing a platform for crucial conversations on advancing medicines access in New Zealand.
-Below is all the information you need about the Valuing Life – Medicines Access Summit.
+Join us for insightful, high-level discussions bringing together a diverse mix of stakeholders - from clinical experts and health technology assessment specialists, to patient advocates, industry leaders, government representatives and MP's.
+This event will provide a vital platform for meaningful conversations on advancing medicines access in New Zealand.

 PLEASE NOTE: THIS IS AN INVITATION ONLY EVENT AND INVITATIONS ARE NOT TRANSFERABLE.